dmitrizzle/chat-bubble/README.md

 - You may need to add in polyfills for [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and [`String.includes()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes)

 ### Who uses chat-bubble?
+##Ans:People who wants to have chat in plain english.
 - **[Archie.AI](https://www.archie.ai)**
 - **[Omer Tarik Koc](https://omertarikkoc.com)**
 - If you'd like to add your site, pls submit a PR to this README.md ✌️